 - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute.

-- Photographs published on the website, or elsewhere that include students / pupils will be selected carefully and will comply with good practice guidance on the use of such images.
+- Photographs published on the website, Twitter, Class Dojo, or elsewhere that include students / pupils will be selected carefully and will comply with good practice guidance on the use of such images.

 - Pupils’ full names will not be used anywhere on a website or blog, particularly in association with photographs.

-- Written permission from parents or carers will be obtained before photographs of pupils are published on the school website
+- Written permission from parents or carers will be obtained before photographs of pupils are published online.

 When using communication technologies the school considers the following as good practice: